 - Developing partnerships and consortia between government, universities, and industry

 Concurrently, the Smart Manufacturing Leadership Coalition (SMLC) released a report that outlined priorities for the next phase of developments in advanced manufacturing.
-Digital Manufacturing Report, a great new resource that follows this market segment, wrote about the opportunities that await U.S. manufacturers:
+A great new resource that follows this market segment, wrote about the opportunities that await U.S. manufacturers:

 While US industry is making incremental progress in using smart manufacturing, the infrastructure needed to deliver the full potential of this knowledge-based manufacturing environment has yet to be developed, according to the [SMLC] report.
 This infrastructure will enable customers to tell flexible factories of the future what products they want made, reduce time-to-market, drive greater exports due to lower production costs, minimize energy use and materials while maximizing environmental sustainability, and create opportunities for increasingly skilled workers.